confusingbits/confusingbits.github.io/content/about/index.md

 Frontier Camping Fellowship, as well as the Royal Rangers through my church.

-I am now heavily involved in gaming, in particular, I am community leader/influencer for the rogue className in World of Warcraft.
-I also help maintain a tool for the rogue community called Shadowcraft.
+I was heavily involved in gaming, in particular, I was a community leader/influencer for the rogue class in World of Warcraft.
+I also helped maintain a tool for the rogue community called Shadowcraft.
 I am also a mod developer for Kerbal Space Program.

 I have ongoing interests in a variety of topics like aerospace,